 Elegant Table Setting

-The menu covers a range of French classics and favorites, with a twist.
+The menu covered a range of French classics and favorites, with a twist.

 My Mom, Yuki and I were hooked by the lobster soup.
 My Dad went with a "marinated tuna tartare with wakame, olive oil and ginger."